hinantin/AllinQillqayWeb/ServerSide/Hinantin/UserDictionary/README.md

 ```

 Create the *HNTUserDictionary* database and a *user* (**Note**: The 'user'
-and 'password' can be adjausted to your preferences, change them as you may.)
+and 'password' can be adjusted to your preferences, change them as you may.)

 ```
 mysql> DROP DATABASE IF EXISTS `HNTUserDictionary`;